grz0zrg/wui/README.md

     // display the minimize icon for each groups
     allow_groups_minimize: true,

-    // in case of a text button, this will modify the size of the button
+    // this will modify the size of the button
+    item_width: 32,
+    item_height: 32,

+    // this set the spacing between buttons, aka margin to left/right or top/bottom
+    item_hmargin: 0,
+    item_vmargin: 0,

     icon_width: 32,
     icon_height: 32,